Dr. Mark Paradis

 Years Taught: Fall 2022

-Advanced Seminar Courses
+Advanced Undergraduate Seminar Courses

-Advanced Seminar in International Relations Theory
+POLI 400 — Advanced Seminar in International Relations Theory

 This course addresses central questions of international relations theory.
 More than the other political science disciplines, IR research is guided by paradigms.
-However, this course is not organized around them.
+However, this course is not organised around them.
 Instead, we will embrace analytical eclecticism as we explore important questions and issues in IR.
 Questions will include: what was the 'true' historical development of the field?
-How is the international system organized?
+How is the international system organised?
 Why do actors do what they do?
 What role do domestic and international institutions play in international relations?
 What is the role of individuals in explaining outcomes?
 How does international bargaining take place?
 What explains intrastate conflict?
 Rather than going theory by theory, we will take honest looks at what realism, liberalism, constructivism, rationalism, critical theory, and non-paradigmatic theories have to say about these issues.
 We will also push beyond Anglo-American and masculine IR, to examine issues of race and gender in IR, as well as non-western theories of IR.

 Fields: Political Science